cozy/cozy-stack/docs/jobs.md

 - `@at` to schedule a one-time job executed after at a specific time in the future
 - `@in` to schedule a one-time job executed after a specific amount of time
+- `@weekly` to schedule jobs that run once a week
+- `@monthly` to schedule jobs that run once a month
 - `@every` to schedule periodic jobs executed at a given fix interval
 - `@cron` to schedule recurring jobs scheduled at specific times
 - `@event` to launch a job after a change on documents in the cozy